paulpach/BlueNoise/README.md

 * No divisions, only bit shifts.
 I achieve this by restricting cell sizes to powers of 2
 * Seeded.
 Each seed produces different samples

+Unlike the original algorithm, this does not guarantee 1-D uniform projections.

 You can find the algorithm in [BlueNoiseSampler.cs](BlueNoiseSampler.cs)

 # How to run it